nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-create-work-order.md

 ## Building the UI
 ### Creating the Form Component
-Add another file to the `components/workorders` folder called `CreateWorkOrder.js` with the following code:
+Add another file to the `components/workorders` folder called `CreateWorkOrder.jsx` with the following code:
 ``` javascript
 import { useEffect, useState } from "react";
 import { getBikes } from "../../managers/bikeManager";